Sarah Pasyk Andrews

 In her free time, Miriam enjoys singing – any genre – and performing with her chorus.
 Wherever she finds herself, she looks for galleries, museums, theatres and performance places to visit.
 Miriam enjoys a good power walk, especially very early in the morning when it’s accompanied by a beautiful sunrise.

-Susu Wong, MBA: Susu is a co-founder of Women Accelerators, formerly de la Femme, and also the founder of Tomo360, a online marketing company focusing on helping small- to medium-sized businesses to promote their business.
-She is also an adjunct Professor at the University of Massachusetts Lowell and a speaker for local business workshops.
+Susu Wong, MBA: Susu is one of the co-founders of Women Accelerators, formerly de la Femme, and the founder of Tomo360, an online marketing company focusing on helping businesses and nonprofits to promote their business.
+She was an adjunct Professor at the University of Massachusetts Lowell and a speaker for local business workshops.

 She is passionate about helping women to succeed in business, the boardroom or wherever their career paths lead them.
 Before starting Tomo360, she has worked in a variety of fields, including Fortune 500, healthcare, universities, and technology transfer.

-Susu received her MBA with a focus in Management in Information Technology from Lesley University and a Bachelor of Arts from Magdalen College.
+Susu received her MBA with a focus in Management in Information Technology from Lesley University.
 She enjoys participating in triathlons, snowboarding, swimming, and biking.
-She enjoys cooking and tasting the different ethnic food, and love to drink coffee.
+She enjoys cooking and tasting the different ethnic food in the cities and you can visit her food blog page.